 Assemblyman Gordon M. Johnson

 Gordon M. Johnson (D-Bergen) was elected by the people of the 37th Legislative District of Bergen County to the New Jersey State General Assembly in 2001.
-As part of the General Assembly Leadership, Assemblyman Johnson serves in the position of Deputy Speaker.
-He is Vice-Chair of the Judiciary Committee, member of the Budget Committee and is a former member of the New Jersey Public Safety Communications Commission.
-Previously, he served as the Majority Conference Leader, a leadership post in the New Jersey State Assembly during the 2012-2013 legislative session.
+As part of the General Assembly Leadership, Assemblyman Johnson serves in the position of Speaker Pro Tempore.
+He is Chair of the Assembly Commerce and Economic Development Committee, Member of the Judiciary Committee, member of the Budget Committee and is a former member of the New Jersey Public Safety Communications Commission.
+Previously, he served as Deputy Speaker and the Majority Conference Leader, both leadership posts in the New Jersey State Assembly.
 From 2006-2011 Assemblyman Johnson served as Chair of the Assembly Law and Public Safety Committee.

 Assemblyman Johnson retired with the rank of Major from the United States Army Reserve in 2000.
 He is highly decorated and holds the National Defense Service Medal, Bronze Star, Meritorious Service Medal, Southwest Asia Service Medal, NATO Service Medal, Kuwait Liberation Medal and many more.
 In 1990, Assemblyman Johnson served in Operation Desert Storm, where he was responsible for two Convoy Support Centers in the Saudi Arabian Desert.
 In 1996, he was deployed to Germany in support of Operation Joint Endeavor where he was part of a team that coordinated the activities and missions of the Civil Affairs units stationed in Bosnia.